The numbers listed under each plant are the number of the remedy as it appears in the 1780 edition of Primitive Physick.

 Wesley’s recommendations:

-77 – Spitting blood – sage juice in honey
+14 – Spitting blood –three spoonfuls of sage juice in a little honey

-668 – Pain in the stomach from bad digestion – sage tea
+221 – Pain in the stomach from bad digestion – from ten to twenty drops of elixir of vitriol in sage tea, twice or thrice a day

 Other therapies